MarekRudzki/Slowotok/README.md

 **Words of the Day mode** – A daily challenge in which there are three five-letter words to guess.
 Have you successfully solved all the words of the day?
 Enter the calendar and play the previous days so that you complete the whole month!

-This is my first application published in the Google Play Store.

 ### :star: What's included
 - Unlimited Game Mode
 - Daily Game Mode